 Patients can now hope to survive common cancers such as breast cancer and prostate cancer, and enjoy a good quality of life.
 However, cancer continues to evoke fear in many people, and the numerous myths surrounding cancer don’t help.
 Most of these myths, circulated via email and text messages, and posted on the Internet, concern the cancer risk posed by commonly used items.

-Dr Faye Lynette Lim, Consultant,
+Dr Faye Lynette Lim, Senior Consultant,

 Division of Radiation Oncology,